tzwel/JSigma/readme.md

 JSigma is my private response to the progressing enshittification of the only JavaScript linter - Eslint.

-It's a barebones, overly simplistic linter and formatter that complies with my personal [style guide](./rules.md), so it's heavily opinionated.
+It's a barebones, overly simplistic linter and formatter that complies with my personal style guide(refer to rules.md), so it's heavily opinionated.
 Also, it doesn't rely on an AST just yet, and uses many naive parsing techniques that *just work*.
 This means that JSigma WILL report false positives, but I'm trying to limit it acting on them.

 As a obvious fun-fact: JSigma is linted by itself.